 There is also a tour (additional cost) that celebrates the spooky, Disney’s Happiest Haunts Tour.

 - The annual Haunted Mansion Holiday gingerbread house, presents a new design each year.
-This year it’s Oogie Boogie!
-He’s appearing as a 7-foot-tall cookie on the table in the Mansion ballroom.
+This year it’s a 5-foot multi-color spider with an intricate “stained glass” design on its back.

 Characters in Costume

-One of the best things about Disneyland in fall is how the characters dress in Halloween costume!
-It really makes that meet & greet extra special when the characters are wearing extra special fun outfits.
+One of the best things about Halloween at Disneyland is how the characters dress in costume!
+It really makes that meet & greet extra special when the characters are wearing fun outfits.
+Mickey Mouse, Minnie Mouse, Donald Duck, Goofy and Pluto wear their Halloween costumes along Buena Vista Street at Disney California Adventure.

-- For the first time, Cars Land in Disney California Adventure will be decorated for Halloween, err Haul-O-Ween.
+Cars Land in Disney California Adventure will again be decorated for Halloween, err Haul-O-Ween.
 Citizens of Radiator Springs will wear their Halloween costumes and decorate their respective homes for the season.
 Lightning McQueen, Mater, Cruz, Red and DJ will be all dressed up–as a super hero, a “van-pire,” a pirate, a clown and a punk rocker, ready to go “trunk-or-treating.”

 check out the other great posts from the Blogorail!